ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 Invite-only
 ^^^^^^^^^^^

 The invite-only publishing mode protects both the script's code and its accecss.
 The script's publisher must explicitly grant access to each user of an invite-only script.
-This mode is useful to authors who want to control who can access their script, and it can be used for script vendors who provide paid access to their scripts.
-This feature is only available to Premium accounts and special House Rules apply to invite-only publications, as well as to script vendors.
+This mode is useful to authors who want to control who can access their script.
+It can be used by script vendors providing paid access to their scripts.
+This feature is only available to Premium accounts.
+Special House Rules apply to invite-only publications, as well as to script vendors.

 TradingView does not benefit from script sales.
-Transactions concerning invite-only scripts are strictly between users and vendors and do not involve TradingView.
+Transactions concerning invite-only scripts are strictly between users and vendors, and do not involve TradingView.

 Invite-only scripts are the only type of public scripts for which paid access is allowed on TradingView.

-On the published script's page, authors will see a *Manage Access* button, where they can add/remove users and manage access rights.
+On their invite-only script's page, authors will see a *Manage Access* button.
+The *Manage Access* window allows authors to control who has access to their script.

 |Manage_access_button|